7 Magical Books Like A Court Of Mist And Fury

 Gild is a King Midas retelling and an adult fantasy romance book as A Court Of Mist And Fury.
 It is about a girl named Auren who is a saddle, which is a person who brings sexual pleasure to someone else.
 She specifically belongs to the king, and the king has other saddles.

-There’s a lot of political posturing in this book and battles trying to take over other pieces of the kingdom.
+This book has a lot of political posturing and battles trying to take over other parts of the kingdom.
 So that leads into this story of Auren following the king on these journeys, and things happen.
 The book starts with an orgy scene and makes you think there will be way more spice in it than it is.
-So it left me wanting to read the second book available on Kindle Unlimited.
+So, it left me wanting to read the second book available on Kindle Unlimited.

 Gild